canonical/kafka-connect-operator/README.md

 ## License

-The Charmed Karapace K8s Operator is free software, distributed under the Apache Software License, version 2.0.
+The Charmed Kafka Connect Operator is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/kafka-connect-operator/blob/main/LICENSE) for more information.